 TEACHING ENGLISH AS A FOREIGN LANGUAGE CERTIFICATE • 01/04/14 • SCHOOL

 After completing my A levels at college, I had a gap year.
 In this first gap year I decided to learn a new skill that would help me engage and reach out with different sorts of children.
 I was aware that there is a rise in children in primary schools that come from across the world as EFL learners and need more support, so I took my TEFL so I would have the skills to approach these children when I worked in schools.
 There were thirteen modules, three tests and I gave two different lessons (one to adults, one to children) that were video recorded and graded.

 A LEVELS IN ENGLISH LITERATURE, HISTORY AND MEDIA • WREAKE VALLEY ACADEMY.

 11 GCSE’S A*-C INCLUDING MATHS, ENGLISH & SCIENCE • WREAKE VALLEY ACADEMY.

 • I volunteered at the Yellow Submarine charity here in Oxford – they have a café that employs young adults with learning difficulties to give them employability skills.
 I am passionate about the equal opportunities they provide, and therefore I volunteered at their groups after the café closed in helping entertain and chat with these young adults, sometimes children.

 • During two years of my university degree I volunteered as a phonics tutor with Schools Plus!
 It was a fun, friendly session where I would work with a group of students that were either EFL or behind on their reading age and give them engaging tasks to help them further their learning.

 english lessons closeby?
 Here's a selection of tutor listings that you can check out.

-Superprof can also suggest creative writing lessons to help you.
+Superprof can also suggest english literature lessons to help you.